jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

   (b) allows the Minister or the Director-General to impose specifications or requirements as to the performance of any activities.
 (3) The Minister may not recommend the making of regulations for the purposes of imposing a regulated control scheme unless he or she—
-  (a) is satisfied that any 1 or more of the criteria specified in section 38(1) apply; and (b) has carried out appropriate consultation in accordance with section 163.
+  (a) is satisfied that any 1 or more of the criteria specified in section 38(1) apply; and (b) is satisfied that appropriate consultation has been carried out in accordance with section 163.
 (4) In determining whether or not to recommend the making of a regulated control scheme, or the content of such a scheme, the Minister is to have regard to—
   (a) the need to protect the health of consumers and users of animal products:
   (b) the most effective way of handling the relevant risk factors: